Chewwi7/Intro-to-Software-Engineering-Project/Technical Design/LanguageSelection.md

     - It has concise syntax that helps save time with development
     - C# has a lot of source code and documentation online which is helpful with dealing with bugs and errors during implementation
-    - C# is widely used language and this will make expanding our team easier when it comes to scaling up
+    - C# is a widely used language and this will make expanding our team easier when it comes to scaling up

 <br>